-(9) Except in special, stakes, stakes elimination and official schooling races, there must be at least four greyhounds of different kennels, or the race will be cancelled.
+(9) Except in special, stakes, stakes elimination and official schooling races, there must be at least four separate entities represented or the race will be cancelled.

 (10) Special Races.
 In the event the number of entries to any special race is in excess of the number of greyhounds that may, because of track limitations, be permitted to start, the starters for the race shall be determined by the racing secretary.